hardianlawi/hardianlawi/README.md

 ### Hi there 👋

 - 👨🏻‍💻 I’m currently building a platform where users could discourse productively and in trustworthy manner.
 (Full-time)
-- 👯 I’m looking to collaborate on any "high impact" projects such as open-source ML tools, kaggle, and so forth.
+- 👯 I’m looking to collaborate on any "high impact" projects such as open-source ML tools, kaggle, trading and so forth.
+- 📚 Topics I'm interested in: applied ML and ML ops/system.

 ## Stats Right Now!